Wyatt Pavilion Theatre

 In San Francisco, Amy, an artist, arrives home from the supermarket with Palo, a traveler searching for his runaway wife.
 A recent widow whose husband disappeared in a boating accident, Amy shares stories with Palo about other relationships including: an improbable reunion of an artist and a dock worker, a bruising breakup of a policeman and his angry wife, and a marriage irrevocably altered but not ended by Alzheimer’s.
 The stories are played out in the dreamlike landscape of memory and as they are being told, Amy and Palo begin to face their own losses.

-The UC Davis Department of Theatre and Dance presents this blistering contemporary drama in the Wyatt Pavilion Theatre November 9-11 and 16-18 at 7 p.m. with 2 p.m. matinees on November 11 and 18.
+The UC Davis Department of Theatre and Dance presents the blistering ”Gibraltar” by Octavio Solis, a provocative voice in contemporary dramatic literature.
+Performances are in the Wyatt Pavilion Theatre November 9-11 and 16-18 at 7 p.m. with 2 p.m. matinees on November 11 and 18.
 General audience tickets are $18.50, faculty/staff tickets are $17 and students/seniors tickets are $12.

 “Written with soul-searching honesty and breathtaking mastery….The themes are so universal, though, and the characters so truthfully drawn, that its appeal should be widespread.” – San Francisco Chronicle